Updated: 16 hours ago

 2. Using a pastry cutter (or your hands), cut in the 8tbsp of cold, unsalted butter into the flour mixture until pebble-sized pieces remain.

 3. Add 1/4 cup unfed starter discard to the flour and butter mixture.
 Mix and knead gently until the dough comes together and forms a ball.
+You may need to add 1 - 2 tablespoons of water to make sure the dough comes together, depending on your sourdough starter.

 4. Wrap the ball of dough tightly with plastic wrap and place in the fridge for at least 2 hours.
 I often make this dough the day before and leave it in the fridge overnight to work with the following day. *Note: If you want to make this dough ahead and freeze it to use later, you can.
 Just be sure to take the dough out of the freezer and place it in the fridge a full day before you plan to bake with it so it can fully defrost.